How to Use QR Codes in Retail: 6 Brands Doing it Right

 QR Codes are highly versatile and can be applied in various use-cases as we’ve already seen above but not limited to those.
 QR Codes have a variety of use-cases across all industries which have already been tried and proven successful.

 QR Codes get effortlessly deployed within your traditional marketing campaigns such as posters, billboards, or even magazine ads.
-The latest Android and iOS smartphones being launched native QR Code scanning capabilities have also made it easier for customers to scan these QR Codes and access the offerings of these campaigns.
+Native QR Code scanning capabilities on the latest Android and iOS phones have also made it easier for customers to scan these QR Codes and access the offerings of these campaigns.

 QR Codes also provide the capability to track the number of times they have been scanned thereby making it possible for businesses to track and measure the effectiveness of their QR Code campaigns.